LetsDoIt298/Summer-Olympic-Analysis/README.md

 ## How Analysis is performed:-
+  - Using Python
-  - Using pandas library of python
+  - Using pandas, a library of python
   - Based on some critical questions
   - Data stored in .csv format